 duda

-Why should I integrate Google Maps into my website?
+Why would I want to integrate Google Maps into my website?

-One of the first questions you may have is why would you want to integrate Google Maps into your website in the first place.
-Well, there are actually many reasons, and while it will increase credibility, as we’ve already stated, it can also boost your site in many other areas too.
-This could include:
+One of the first questions you may have is: why would you want to integrate Google Maps into your website in the first place?
+Well, there are actually many reasons.
+Maps can increase credibility, improve conversion rates, and so much more.

 Enhancing your contact page

-For the most part, websites will use Google Maps on their contact page in order to highlight where their physical locations are.
-This adds a little more context for those who potentially want to visit the location, with roads, routes and local landmarks all visible.
+Most websites use Google Maps on their contact page to highlight their physical locations.
+This provides additional context for visitors who may want to visit, with roads, routes, and local landmarks all visible.

 Highlighting routes

-It may be that you want to highlight a particular route on Google Maps.
-There are many reasons for this, from hiking or running routes to telling a story of a particular journey, which is especially useful for travel sites and blogs.
+You may want to highlight a particular route on Google Maps for various reasons, such as hiking or running paths, or to illustrate a specific journey.
+This is especially useful for travel sites and blogs.

 Store locators